 3. Designing Corners and Edges

 However, it is the exact opposite of rubber part edges.
-Machinists generally prefer rubber parts edges to be sharp, especially when they intersect with a parting line.
+Machinists generally prefer rubber part’s edges to be sharp, especially when they intersect with a parting line.
 This simplifies the rubber mold design and construction.
-The figures below show how ideal corners and edges should look like.
+The figures below show what ideal corners and edges should look like.

 - Corners should look round when viewed from the top

 - Edges should look like a square when viewed from the side